tvistoman/yices2-sys/README.md

-# yices-sys
+# yices2-sys
-Yices2 SMT solver
+This Rust crate provides low-level bindings for the Yices2 SMT solver